surjit/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 And what does ``strlen()`` ?
 It pops the argument stack using ``zend_parse_parameters()``.
 And this zend_parse_parameters() function is "slow", because it has to pop the stack and transform the argument to a type which is expected by the function : for ``strlen()`` : a string.
-So whatever the programmer passed onto the stack to ``strlen()``, this one will convert the argument to a string.
+So whatever the programmer passed onto the stack to ``strlen()``, this one could need to convert the argument to a string, which is not a light process in term of performance.
 [Read the source of zend_parse_parameters()](http://lxr.php.net/xref/PHP_5_5/Zend/zend_API.c#729) to have an idea on how many operations we ask our CPU to do, when poping the arguments from a function stack frame.

 Let's continue into the execution, we just executed the function body code, now, let's cleanup things, starting by restoring the scope :